QifenYuan/senorge_analysis/README.md

 # Analysis of seNorge precipitation data

-In this analysis, we evaluate several of the seNorge precipitation products against observed runoff for a set of catchments with high quality discharge data throughout mainland Norway.
-The goal of this analysis is mainly to test whether the products can capture the annual water balance for the individual watersheds.
+In this analysis, we evaluate several of the seNorge precipitation products against observed runoff and estimated actual evapotranspiration for a set of catchments throughout mainland Norway.
+The runoff measurements are generally of high quality, but have not been rigorously tested for all stations.
+Catchments with high degree of glacierization have been omitted.
+The goal of this analysis is mainly to test whether the precipitation products can capture the annual water balance for the individual watersheds.
 We use data for the period from 2000-01-01 to 2013-12-31 in this analysis.

 ## Results